 - Inflammation is triggered.
 The white blood cells trigger inflammation in the hand joints’ synovium.
 When synovium is inflamed it is called synovitis.

 - Pannus forms.
 The inflamed synovial tissue may continue to react to the white blood cell invasion by adding layers of new synovial cells at a very rapid pace.
 This new, abnormal tissue is called pannus.

 - Cartilage and bone are damaged.
 The rheumatoid pannus tissue squeezes into the joint space between bones and releases proteins that degrade the hand joints’ articular cartilage, ligaments, and bone.

 - Excess fluid is produced.
 In addition to releasing damaging proteins, the pannus may create excess fluid that contributes to wrist and knuckle swelling.

 Changes can also occur in the hand’s tendons.

 Tenosynovitis in the Hands

-In addition to encapsulating joints, synovial tissue surrounds most tendons, structures that connect muscles to bones.
+In addition to encapsulating joints, synovial tissue also surrounds most tendons.
+Tendons connect muscles to bones.
 Rheumatoid arthritis can cause a tendon’s synovial sheath to become inflamed, a condition called tenosynovitis.
 The inflammation is not always painful but can lead to tendon damage.

-Tenosynovitis of flexor tendons in the hand is called trigger finger.
-Flexor tendons in the hand allow a person to bend his or her fingers, such as when making a fist.
-When a flexor tendon is inflamed it can cause “triggering” of that finger—the PIP joint gets stuck in a bent position, as if pulling the trigger of a gun.
+In the hand, flexor tendons allow a person to bend their fingers.
+When a flexor tendon is inflamed it can cause the PIP joint to get stuck in a bent position, a condition called trigger finger.